-Every investor in NetSol Technologies, Inc. (NASDAQ:NTWK) should be aware of the most powerful shareholder groups.
+The big shareholder groups in NetSol Technologies, Inc. (NASDAQ:NTWK) have power over the company.
 Generally speaking, as a company grows, institutions will increase their ownership.
 Conversely, insiders often decrease their ownership over time.
-I generally like to see some degree of insider ownership, even if only a little.
-As Nassim Nicholas Taleb said, ‘Don’t tell me what you think, tell me what you have in your portfolio.’
+I quite like to see at least a little bit of insider ownership.
+As Charlie Munger said 'Show me the incentive and I will show you the outcome.'

 What Does The Institutional Ownership Tell Us About NetSol Technologies?

-We can see that NetSol Technologies does have institutional investors; and they hold 17% of the stock.
+NetSol Technologies already has institutions on the share registry.
+Indeed, they own 25% of the company.
 This suggests some credibility amongst professional investors.
-But we can’t rely on that fact alone, since institutions make bad investments sometimes, just like everyone does.
+But we can't rely on that fact alone, since institutions make bad investments sometimes, just like everyone does.
 If multiple institutions change their view on a stock at the same time, you could see the share price drop fast.
-It’s therefore worth looking at NetSol Technologies’s earnings history, below.
+It's therefore worth looking at NetSol Technologies's earnings history, below.
 Of course, the future is what really matters.

 Insider Ownership Of NetSol Technologies

 Our most recent data indicates that insiders own a reasonable proportion of NetSol Technologies, Inc..
-It has a market capitalization of just US$77m, and insiders have US$10m worth of shares in their own names.
+Insiders own US$9.7m worth of shares in the US$70m company.
 I would say this shows alignment with shareholders, but it is worth noting that the company is still quite small; some insiders may have founded the business.
 You can click here to see if those insiders have been buying or selling.

 General Public Ownership